AllLife offers optional permanent disability cover as an additional benefit on our Advantage Life Insurance policies.

 Yes – you can get Accidental Death cover.
-Once your CD4 count has reached 200 or more, you can then apply for a Comprehensive life cover.
+Once your CD4 count has reached 200 or more, you can then apply for comprehensive Life Cover.

-What type of medical test do I have to take to get a life cover with AllLife?
+What type of medical test do I have to take to get life cover with AllLife?